Skip to main content

 Deblurring a Moving Car

 Our first article focuses on how to deblur a moving car.
 But what is blurring caused by?
 And how do we read that crucial license plate in a blurry image?
-Blur is a common occurrence in images and one which can make objects and subjects depicted in a scene appear unclear and/or unrecognizable.
+Blur is a common occurrence in images and one that can make objects and subjects depicted in a scene appear unclear and/or unrecognizable.
 As always with anything video forensic, resolving a problem involves identifying its cause first.

 What is Motion Blur?